db

 an actual record to be updated, primary key properties must be specified

-options DBRequestOptions <optional>
+options DbRequestOptions <optional>

 Example

-db.add("bk_user", { id: '123', login: 'admin', name: 'test' }, (err, rows, info) => {
+db.add("users", { id: '123', login: 'admin', name: 'test' }, (err, rows, info) => {

 });

-(static) adel(table, query, optionsopt)
+(async, static) adel(table, query, optionsopt)

 Description: